geo-cherian-mathew-2k28/EcoLens-AI-Waste-Advisor/README.md

 Full-Stack Engineering: Integrating a Python ML backend (Flask) with a modern web frontend (HTML/CSS).

-Problem-Solving & Speed: Rapid development, achieving a functional MVP in under 90 minutes.
+Problem-Solving & Deployment: Delivering a functional, impactful MVP ready for real-world testing.

 🌍 The Problem: Contamination Crisis